THEO-184/THEO-184/README.md

 <h3> 👨🏻•💻 About Me </h3>

-- 💻  &nbsp;Proficient in developing test proven quality web User interfaces with React && javaScript || Typescript.
+- 💻  &nbsp;Proficient in web development with MERN stack and related tools.

 - 🎓 &nbsp; A graduate with Bsc Electrical and Electronic Engineering.